AndyLeeProjects/vocab_learning_algorithm/README.md

 <br>

 # Purpose & Goal
 - **The total time spent** learning new vocabulary is the key component of this project.
 Instead of spending too much time learning & remembering, the goal is to periodically expose each vocabulary to my brain a total of 7 times.
-There will be three notifications a day(morning, afternoon, and night) suggesting five vocabularies each time.
-Also, when the vocabs are suggested via Slack message, I will spend less than 15 seconds relearning them.
-Thus, the ultimate goal is to spend less than a minute every day(including all three notifications) to own hundreds or even thousands of vocabulary in the future.
+There will be three notifications a day(morning, afternoon, and night) suggesting an appropriate number of vocabulary each time.
+Also, when the vocabs are notified via Slack, I will spend less than 1 minute relearning them.
+Thus, the ultimate goal is to spend less than 3 minutes every day(including all three notifications) to master hundreds or even thousands of vocabulary in the future.
 - After the seven exposures, each vocabulary will be moved to another database where I will test myself whether or not I can create meaningful sentences and test my knowledge of the learned vocabs.
 Then, depending on my confidence level, I will rate each from 1 to 5 to further analyze the algorithm's efficiency.
     - ⭐️⭐️⭐️⭐️⭐️: Complete mastery of the vocab
     - ⭐️⭐️⭐️⭐: Need 1 or 2 more exposures to reach complete mastery
-    - ⭐️⭐️⭐️: Know the meaning, but cannot effectively utilize in conversations
+    - ⭐️⭐️⭐️: Know the meaning but cannot effectively utilize it in conversations
     - ⭐️⭐️: Understand the connotation
     - ⭐️: Unclear